ljgilm/ljgilm.github.io/ShopProductsOrganizer/README.md

 ## ProductList Organizer

 ### Purpose of the program:
 - When deciding to purchase something online, there are so many options to choose from and keeping track of all them can be overwhelming.
+For me, I always end up having lots of tabs open to the point its unmanageable.
 Therefore, this program allows users to insert the different versions of a product they are interested in and then filter and sort them based on their preferences.
 An example could be wireless earbuds.
 However, this program is not limited to physical items.
-Other examples could also include different digital art programs, streaming services, etc.
+Other examples could also include different digital art programs, streaming services, etc. In fact, this could even be used to help people make decisions for things such as job opportunities.
-- The goal of this program is to make it easier for consumers to organize all their options so that they can make the best decision.
+- The goal of this program is to make it easier for people to organize all their options so that they can make the best decision.

 ### Description:
 - Users can create a list of a certain product (i.e. wireless earbuds).
 Once, the user has inputted all the different versions of the product, they can then filter their list based on brand name, price, star rating, number of reviews, features that are qualitative, or features that are quantitative.
 Afterwards, the user can sort their list from ascending or decending order based on brand name, prices, stars, or number of reviews.
 Once they have applied filterBy and sortBy to their list of products, they can see which items best suit their needs.